-By Max Morris.
-Last Updated 20th May 2022.
+By Marlon Marquardt.
+Last Updated 28th November 2022.
 If you fracture your sternum in an accident you weren’t responsible for, you could potentially claim to receive a fractured sternum injury settlement.
 You would need to prove that a third party who owed you a duty of care breached it and caused your suffering.
 We recommend that you know crucial information about the claims process before you file a claim.
 That’s why this guide is here: to examine the claims process.
 We include an example case study to illustrate step by step the process of a compensation claim.

 Before we begin, we wish to advise you that you could contact us at any point.
 Our friendly team could put you in touch with our panel of personal injury solicitors.
 To speak with an advisor today, just call 0800 408 7825, complete the form on our site or use the live chat option below.

 - A Guide To Calculating Compensation For A Fractured Sternum/Breastbone

 - Accidents Causing Fractured Sternums/Breastbones

 - Your Specialist Settlement Calculations

 - Additional Care Claims For A Fractured Sternum Injury Settlement

 - Case Study: £16,000 Compensation For A Fractured Sternum Injury Settlement

 - No Win No Fee Arrangements For A Fractured Sternum Injury Settlement

 - Where Are The Best Personal Injury Lawyers For A Fractured Sternum Injury Settlement?